 How Does An Ionizer Work?

 Ionization is the process where an atom/ molecule gains or loses an electron.
 An Ionizer works by electrostatically charge negative ions internally and disperse them into the air.
 Like a magnet, the released negative ions will merge with positive ions particle in a room.
 This includes dust mites, mold/ mildew, pollen, pet dander, bacteria, and viruses.
 The bonded ions will fall due to the increased weight leaving the air free from any contaminants.
 Owners will have to vacuum/ clean up the particulates on the ground, wall, or sofa before it stirs back up again.

 How do I know if ionizers really work?
 Most of your allergic reactions will lessen or fade away in a few day’s time.
 Also, there is a hint of burn ionized air smell that one will get used to it.

 Debunking Air ionizer Dangers

 Let’s start with a few clear statements.
 Ionic air purifier is 100% safe with no side effects as it’s proven time and time again.
 Ionizer would not make you sick as it disperses only negative ions.
-In simple term, negative ions good, positive ions bad.
-The reason some reports stated otherwise is that those are not PURE ionizer.
-They are the so-called Ozonizer that is masked as an ionizer or integrated with ionization feature.
+In simple terms, negative ions good, positive ions bad.
+The reason some reports stated otherwise is those “fake” ionizers.
+They are the so-called Ozonizer that is masked as an ionizer or integrated with the ionization feature.
 Nothing’s good when you mix with the bad crowd.
 The problem with Ozonizer is that they rely on ozone to perform its purification.
-Inhaling to even a small amount of ozone is bad for our health particularly our lungs.
+Inhaling to even a small amount of ozone is bad for our health particularly to the lungs.

 Air Ionizer Benefits